KaoShengChieh/Chat_Application/README.md

 ### Offline

-If you are not connect to network, the bar on the top will appear to inform you.
+If you are not connecting to network, the bar on the top will appear to inform you.
 You can still use the application except sending message and adding friends.
 The application would try reconnecting automatically.

 <img src="https://i.imgur.com/IYMF04l.png" width="600">